X Is Percent Of Y

 Understanding the Fundamentals of Percentages

 A percentage is simply a fraction expressed as a number out of 100.
 The word "percent" itself derives from the Latin "per centum," meaning "out of a hundred."
-Therefore, 25% means 25 out of 100, or 25/100, which simplifies to 1/4.
+That's why, 25% means 25 out of 100, or 25/100, which simplifies to 1/4.
 This fundamental understanding is crucial for grasping percentage calculations.

 The core problem we're addressing—"X is what percent of Y"—requires us to determine the percentage that X represents of a larger value, Y. This involves calculating the ratio of X to Y and then expressing this ratio as a percentage.